less/less-docs/content/usage/less-options.md

 |---|---|
 | `lessc --include-path=PATH1;PATH2` | `{ paths: ['PATH1', 'PATH2'] }` |

-If the file in an `@import` rule does not exist at that exact location, less will look for it at the location(s) passed to this option.
-You might use this for instance to specify a path to a library which you want to be referenced simply and relatively in the less files.
+If the file in an `@import` rule does not exist at that exact location, Less will look for it at the location(s) passed to this option.
+You might use this for instance to specify a path to a library which you want to be referenced simply and relatively in the Less files.

 #### Rootpath